salaikumar/TicTacToe/README.md

 # TicTacToe
-A Simple Tic Tac Toe Game Implementation.
+A Simple Tic Tac Toe tictactoe.Game Implementation.

 APIs are being built to expose it as Web Service as well as Play in Terminal.